flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 :::

-The **Yamaha YM2612** is an **FM synthesiser** [@audio-ymwiki] that provides **six FM channels**, one of which can play **PCM samples** instead.
+The **Yamaha YM2612** is an **FM synthesiser** [@audio-ymwiki] that provides **six FM channels**, one of which can play **Pulse-Code Modulation** (PCM) samples instead.
 It operates at one-sixth of the 68000's clock speed and outputs one channel at a time, but it alternates between each channel every four cycles to create the illusion of generating all six channels at once [@audio-jsgroth].
 For this reason, the Yamaha YM2612's sampling rate is **~53 kHz**.
 Furthermore, it accepts PCM samples with a resolution of **nine bits** [@audio-nukeykt].
 Yet, the ninth bit was never officially documented so commercial games only sent 8-bit samples.
 Apart from that, its bus is connected exclusively to the Z80.

 **Frequency Modulation** (FM) synthesis is one of many professional techniques used for producing sound.
 It significantly rose in popularity during the 80s and made way to completely new sounds, many of which you can find by listening to the pop hits from that era (I would give you a list but my [music taste](./about#super-curated-repertoire) is a bit _experimental_).